nrenzoni/stock-news-data-visualizer-app/README.md

 * [stock-news-llm-scripts](https://github.com/nrenzoni/stock-news-llm-scripts) - a set of scripts for:
     * ETL between MongoDb, DuckDb, and ClickhouseDb - prior to this project, I had news article data sitting on MongoDb and ClickhouseDb.
-These scripts contain functionality to transfer the data to a fresh MongoDb which served as a ' mock' OLTP database for Airbyte to sync to Motherduck.
+These scripts contain functionality to transfer the data to a fresh MongoDb which served as a ' mock' OLTP database for Airbyte to sync to MotherDuck.
 For this project, I ran the scripts manually.
 However in production, the scripts can be scheduled using Airflow or similar.
     * requesting textual embedding from the `sentence-embedding-server` (below)
     * OHLCV downloader for stock symbols mentioned in the news articles